ACMStanley/blog/_posts/2023-04-05-async-iterator-assumptions.md

 What actually happens is that `next()` is called, `return()` is immedialty called, and then the iterator waits 10 seconds for the promise to resolve, before the cleanup code is run and "*Generator cleanup code executed*" is printed.

-This might only seem like a trivial discrepancy, but the incorrect assumption can be a dangerous to hold when we consider a real-life example:
+This might only seem like a trivial discrepancy, but when held, this assumption can be dangerous when we consider a real-life example:

 ~~~ javascript
 async function* myStringTransformer() {